OSAC logo

 The U.S. Department of State has assessed the Santo Domingo as being a CRITICAL-threat location for crime directed at or affecting official U.S. government interests.

-The U.S. Department of State has included a Crime “C” Indicator on the Travel Advisories for the Dominican Republic, indicating that there may be widespread violent crime and/or organized crime present in the country, and/or that local law enforcement may have limited ability to respond to serious crimes.
+The U.S. Department of State has included a Crime “C” Indicator on the Travel Advisory for the Dominican Republic.

 Crime continues to be the number one safety concern in the Dominican Republic for Dominicans and for the U.S. Embassy.
-Most crimes committed are random armed robberies, which are committed with guns or knives and often violent.
+Most crimes committed are random armed robberies.
+Many are committed with guns or knives and are often violent.
 Most criminals utilize motorcycles for transportation.
 Although armed assaults are more likely to occur at night or to pedestrians, they can also occur during the day and/or while the victim is in a vehicle stopped at a traffic light.
 Purse and cell phones are often snatched from pedestrians on the street or sidewalk, including in wealthy neighborhoods and tourist areas.
-Homicides are significant – causing almost 12 deaths per 100,000 in 2023 – but improving, projected to account for less than 10 deaths per 100,000 in 2024.
+Homicides are significant, causing almost eight deaths per 100,000 by June of 2025, but have improved from the rate of 10 deaths per 100,000 in 2024.
 Most homicides are linked to social or domestic violence situations.
 The wide availability of weapons, the use of drugs, and the developing criminal justice system all contribute to the high level of criminality in the country.

 During the holiday season (November-January) the overall level of crime, specifically thefts and robberies, tends to rise due to employees receiving their “13th month” bonuses.
 The Dominican Republic Security Services, however, also increases police and military presence to counter this trend.